RaKk0o/blog/content/blogs/embeddedsystem.md

 First of all, we had the following hardware:
 - An AVR ATmega328 microcontroller integrated to the Arduino board to design the prototype.
 - Various components :
-  o SD card reader (SPI) which will allow the saving of the sensors' data o RTC clock (I2C) that will allow the system to know the date and time of day. o RGB LED (2-wire) which will allow to communicate the status of the system o 2 push buttons (digital) that will allow interaction with the system
+  - SD card reader (SPI) which will allow the saving of the sensors' data
+  - RTC clock (I2C) that will allow the system to know the date and time of day.
+  - RGB LED (2-wire) which will allow to communicate the status of the system
+  - 2 push buttons (digital) that will allow interaction with the system
 - Different sensors :
-  o Air pressure (I2C or SPI)
+  - Air pressure (I2C or SPI)
-  o Air temperature (I2C or SPI) o Hygrometry (I2C or SPI) o GPS (UART) o Brightness (analog)
+  - Air temperature (I2C or SPI)
+  - Hygrometry (I2C or SPI)
+  - GPS (UART)
+  - Brightness (analog)
-- Various additional third-party modules that will be integrated into the project later on: o Water temperature (analog) o Sea current force (I2C) o Wind force (I2C) o Fine particle rate (2-wire)
+- Various additional third-party modules that will be integrated into the project later on:
+  - Water temperature (analog)
+  - Sea current force (I2C)
+  - Wind force (I2C)
+  - Fine particle rate (2-wire)

 We started by making several diagrams to better understand the functioning of our future weather station.
 In particular by representing the use cases, but also the triggers of certain events.